 The indian Mantra Sastra is a foundation of spiritual practices.
 It is the study of how to elevate one’s consciousness through these sounds to strike in a rhythm with the cosmic vibration of Shabda.
 It contains the study of how each sound is produced and of its effects and how to develop the consciousness through these sounds and tune to the cosmic vibration of the primordial sound(Shabda - Akasha).

 The Varna mala is the set of basic elements from which all kinds of sounds emanate.
 There are seven basic varnas, a - e -u - ae - o - am - aH.
 These are the primal variations of the nada.
 With exception of 'ae' are these also seed syllables of several chakras.

 Mantras are usually an essential part of a Sadhana.
-They are used for purification of the nadis and for transformation of prana and other energies.
+They are used for purification of the nadis and for transformation of prana and other energies and esoteric bodies.